How to Automate Repetitive Tasks as a Virtual Assistant (2026 Guide)

 Match the task to the simplest tool that covers it, not the most powerful tool available.

-New client data entry Zapier + Google Forms (Layer 2, free tier)
+New client data entry -> Make + intake form (Layer 2, free tier)

-File organization Zapier + Google Drive (Layer 2, free tier)
+File organization -> Make + Google Drive (Layer 2, free tier)

 The pattern: start with Layer 1 (AI tool, no configuration) if the task is text-based.
 Start with Layer 2 (no-code automation) if the task involves moving information between tools.